whalebone/wb-docs/en/data_analysis.rst

 A simple way to find attacks is by selecting a specific category from the pie charts or in the log list under the **Threat Categories** column.
 Another option is to click the **Filter result** button next to the **Filter** field and select the desired filtering option.

+.. _How to change the date range of the available data threats:

 How to change the date range of the available data:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~